 This being said, it's important to remember that even when you find the tools to manage your IBS symptoms long-term, there will be stress, and illness, and poor sleep, and sneaky FODMAPs that derail you.
 That's life, not failure.
 It's ok to be disappointed, or frustrated, or angry about it.
 But don't give up hope that your symptoms are temporary, and that there are better days ahead.

 I took a lot of things away from my personal marathon experience.
-First, a keen awareness that the symptom-management tools we employ each day aren’t foolproof, and that their failure is not my failure.
+First, a keen awareness that the symptom-management tools I employ each day aren't foolproof, and that their failure is not my failure.
 Second, that a bad day is not an excuse to lose sight of my overall goals or to cheat myself out of a good tomorrow.
 Finally, that part of suffering from Irritable Bowel Syndrome means being prepared to face my illness head-on every day.
-For me, this means lacing up and training for my second marathon; knowing I might not look the way I want to on race day, and buying my lucky pants in two sizes – because next time I’m smiling in those photos no matter what.
+For me, this means lacing up and training for my second marathon; knowing I might not look the way I want to on race day, and buying my lucky pants in two sizes – because next time I'm smiling in those photos no matter what.

 You might also like one of these: